It is the 5th anniversary of my mother's death -- or at least it was on May 28. This is for Mama.

 My mother was really big into genealogy.
 I start to understand now that I have turned 40.
-Modern science tells us that we may now live as long as 120 years old but I feel that I have reach the “middle mark” of my life.
 I reach out for connections to the past as I search of a sense of heritage, of who I am and from where I came and by doing so I somehow reach into the future.
 It is a basic urge of humans to want to make a mark on this world, to leave a heritage, to know that we exist and know that we were.
-I like Buddhist koans.
-There is a koan that goes: “What was the state of your face before your ancestors were born?”
-How am I to answer that?

 My mother was really big into road trips.
 We would pack up in the car and visit cemeteries.
-I think that this is a particularly “southern” thing to do, however I know of several “Yankee” families that do it as well.
 Many of my relatives are buried in perpetual care cemeteries, but most are not.
 On Decoration Day (or Confederate Memorial Day) we would take rakes and plastic bags and clean up the graves of Mama’s grandparents in Marietta.
 In the last few years, we fell out of the habit of doing this, and now I don’t think that I could find most of these cemeteries.

-Recently, when L was a baby and K a toddler, my mother and I took the girls and her cousin Norma on what was to be our last road trip.
+Not too long ago, when Entropy was a baby and Chaos a toddler, my mother and I took the girls and her cousin Norma on what was to be our last road trip.
 We took back roads and twisty country lanes and ended up at a cemetery that had fallen into almost complete disrepair.
 Norma and my little family were the last descendents of this branch.
 In fact, neither my mother nor I am directly related -- it is a collateral line.
 Norma was the absolute last descendent.
-She did not have children that I know of and since she died two years ago, I am certain I will never find this graveyard again.
-There were 50 or so graves on the “white” side and hundreds on the “slave” side.
-It was the graveyard of a plantation that had long since disappeared called “Chestnut Grove”.
-The last burial from Norma’s family was done in the 1870’s, however the descendents of the slaves of this plantation continued to use the graveyard.
-The latest stone dated from the 1950’s.
+She did not have children that I know of and since she died a few years ago, I am certain I will never find this graveyard again.
+The last burial from Norma’s family was done in the 1870’s, however the latest stone dated from the 1950’s.

-Our readings in Disciple 4 in Ecclesiastes reminded me of this last road trip.
+There are passages in Ecclesiastes that remind me of this last road trip.
 The vague sadness I felt as I saw the forgotten graveyard are echoed in the words:

 “For the living know that they will die,